 Elon Musk Answers Your Boring Tunnel Questions

-We had a sneaking suspicion that Elon Musk's Hyperloop idea would somehow make its way into plans for The Boring Company.
-Earlier this week, Musk tweeted out a link to an FAQ page for his new tunnel venture, and it answers a whole host of questions about the company's underground transportation system and its relationship to Hyperloop .
+Earlier this week, Musk tweeted out a link to an FAQ page for his new tunnel venture, and it answers a whole host of questions about the company's underground transportation system and its relationship to Hyperloop.
+Last month, The Boring Company shared a video simulation of an underground autonomous electric sled that transports cars at 125 mph.

 Add your comments below